About My Services

 What day is your worst?
 Is it Mondays, with an endless meeting to kick off the week?
 Is it actually Friday, when you are trying to get out the door to get home for dinner with your family and people keep hitting you with last minute requests?
 Or does your job feel like an undertow, carrying you further from shore, further from where you thought your career would carry you, even though on paper you feel like you are right where you should be.

-I made a transition, and you can too.
 My career is far from linear, and I especially like helping people who haven’t stuck to one particular path.

 Along the way I: